History of Zionism: First Aliyah (1881–1903)

-Establishment of the Zionist movement 1897–1917
+Founding of the modern Zionist movement (1897–1917)

 Formation

 In 1883, Nathan Birnbaum, 19 years old, founded Kadimah, the first Jewish student association in Vienna and printed Pinsker's pamphlet Auto-Emancipation.

 The Dreyfus Affair, which erupted in France in 1894, profoundly shocked emancipated Jews.
 The depth of antisemitism in the first country to grant Jews equal rights led many to question their future prospects among Christians.
 Among those who witnessed the Affair was an Austro-Hungarian Jewish journalist, Theodor Herzl.
 Herzl was born in Budapest and lived in Vienna (Jews were only allowed to live in Vienna from 1848), who published his pamphlet Der Judenstaat ("The Jewish State") in 1896 and Altneuland ("The Old New Land") in 1902.
 He described the Affair as a personal turning point.
 Seeing Dreyfus's Jewishness used so successfully as a scapegoat by the monarchist propagandists disillusioned Herzl.
 Dreyfus's guilt was deemed indisputable simply because Jewish stereotypes of nefariousness prevented a fair trial from occurring.
 Herzl outright denied that any such Jewish stereotypes were rooted in reality in any way.
 However, he believed that anti-semitism was so deeply ingrained in European society that only the creation of a Jewish state would enable the Jews to join the family of nations and escape antisemitism.

 Herzl infused political Zionism with a new and practical urgency.
 He brought the World Zionist Organization into being and, together with Nathan Birnbaum, planned its First Congress at Basel in 1897.

-The objectives of Zionism
+In the Basel program, the draft of the objective of the modern Zionist movement submitted to the First Zionist Congress of the Zionist Organization in 1897 read: "Zionism seeks to establish a home for the Jewish people in Palestine secured by law."
+One delegate sought to replace "by law" with "by international law", which was opposed by others.
+A compromise formula was adopted that read: